YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 # Cisco SPAN port
 on a Cisco switch, Switched Port Analyzer. gather traffic

+# LEAP
+- Lightweight Extensible Authentication Protocol
+- a Cisco proprietary protocol and can be used in place of TKIP
+- for building security tunnels

 # Credential enumerator
 - a self-extracting RAR file (containing bypass and service components),